Food And Mood: How To Boost Your Mood And Brain Function

 Tackling Low Mood: Multiple Causes And Considerations

-For our mood to remain balanced our brain chemicals need to be in balance, but there are lots of other factors too that can cause us to experience low mood, and we need to look at diet, lifestyle and our environment when it comes to tackling low Food and mood getting enough exercisemood issues.
+For our mood to remain balanced our brain chemicals need to be in balance, but there are lots of other factors too that can cause us to experience low mood, and we need to look at diet, lifestyle and our environment when it comes to tackling low mood issues.
 For example, ongoing high levels of stress, hormone imbalances, a poor diet, lack of sunlight, lack of exercise and loneliness are just a few of the factors that can contribute to us feeling under par psychologically.

 As well as considering the dietary and nutritional factors that determine how we feel and function, the aim of my Food And Mood talk is to look at the big picture, to enable people to consider their own diet and lifestyle and to target those areas that need improving the most in order to get both brain and body functioning well.
 When we feel good, we’re more likely to have the energy and motivation to live a healthy lifestyle, and vice versa- if we eat well and lead a healthy lifestyle, we will feel good.